binggaofw/Test/README.md

 ### deploy to aws lightsail
 It uses lightsail container service.

-It can be access through this [here](https://container-service-2.f4peb530dmhr8.us-west-2.cs.amazonlightsail.com/)
+It can be access through this [here](https://container-service-2.f4peb530dmhr8.us-west-2.cs.amazonlightsail.com/), However it is just the pure frontend.

 ## Running it in local
+### Preparation

- first download the source code in your machine. in root folder create a .env file and put the correspond secrets value for twitter service
+ First download the source code in your machine. in root folder create a .env file and put the correspond secrets value for twitter service
  ```env
  REACT_APP_CONSUMER_KEY=